celerysoft/ChineseAddressPicker/README.md

 * Provice, cities and districts are interrelated.

-* scroll to pick.
+* Scroll to pick.

-* Impulse scroll.
+* Smooth animation.

 ## Technical Information

-* Required minimum API level: TBC..
+* Required minimum API level: 7

 * Supports all the screens sizes and density.